Reviews You Can Rely On

 Analysis and Test Results

-Value here is all about getting the most tent for the least cash — or at least what feels like a fair amount of cash.
+Value is all about getting the most tent for the least cash.
 We like to see a solid balance of performance and price.
-As a general rule, when the price goes up in the tent world, so does the performance, though there are some notable exceptions.
+Generally, when the price goes up in the tent world, so does the performance, though there are some notable exceptions.

-A notable contender for value in the 4-person tents goes to the Marmot Limestone 4, which performed well yet still falls on the lower end of the price spectrum.
-But the real standout is the Kelty Wireless 6.
+A notable contender for value in the 4-person tents goes to the Marmot Limestone 4, which performed well yet still falls slightly lower on the price spectrum.
+Another value-packed camping tent is the Kelty Wireless 6.
 We rarely find a quality 6-person tent at a price point this low.
-If you're able to spend a bit more, though, The North Face Wawona 6 is an incredible balance of price and performance.

 camping tent - great design, quality materials, and a low price point. the wireless...